ShevchukTania/inline_editor/README.md

       gem 'inline_editor'
     ```

-1. In your views you could use **inline_editor** helper which generate markup for clicable item and form
+1. In your views you could use **inline_editor** helper which generate markup for clickable item and form

     **Exampeles:**